Receiver-in-the-Ear vs. Behind-the-Ear Hearing Aids: Which One Fits You Best?

 Consider the following:

-• Adjust volume and settings
+• Adjust settings and volume

-• Personalize sound preferences
+• Customize sound preferences

 • Monitor battery levels

-• Connect with hearing care professionals
+• Contact hearing professionals

 Share This: